2014 Findings on the Worst Forms of Child Labor

-|The Joint Ministerial Committee on the Fight against Trafficking, Exploitation, and Child Labor||Coordinate national actions to combat the worst forms of child labor in Côte d'Ivoire.
-Chaired by the Minister of Employment, Social Affairs, and Professional Training.
-Composed of representatives from 13 ministries, including the Ministries of Justice; Interior; Education; Agriculture; and Family and Women.(24, 69, 71)|
+|Interministerial Committee on the Fight Against Trafficking, Exploitation, and Child Labor (CIM)||Design, coordinate, and ensure the implementation of programs to combat the worst forms of child labor in Côte d'Ivoire.
+Monitor and evaluate programs implemented by partner organizations related to the fight against child trafficking.(16, 39) Chaired by MESAPT and composed of representatives from 13 ministries, including the Ministries of Justice; National Education; Agriculture; Human Rights; and Youth.(23, 29, 32)|

 The Government of Côte d'Ivoire has established policies related to child labor, including its worst forms (Table 7).